 Full accounts of original research of exceptionally high quality and significance, appealing to the broad chemical biology community.
 Authors are encouraged to emphasise the importance and potential impact of the research presented.
 There are no restrictions on the length of a full Paper.

 Reviews published in RSC Chemical Biology must be very high quality, authoritative, state-of-the-art accounts of the selected research field.
-Reviews are typically invited by the RSC Chemical Biology Editorial Board and Editorial Office, although suggestions from readers of potential topics and authors are very welcome and should be directed to the editor.
+Reviews are invited by the RSC Chemical Biology Editorial Board and Editorial Office.

 Reviews may be shorter summaries highlighting important recent developments, or more detailed, balanced accounts, of the selected research field.
 Reviews should be timely and provide new insight to the existing literature as well as being of general interest to the chemical biology community.
 They should focus on key developments, rather than be comprehensive reviews of the literature, and can provide perspectives of the future development in the field.